Revised on 31 August 2020, 9:40 a.m.

 1. Permanent Residents

-The main impact the COVID-19 measures have had on permanent residents is longer processing times for their files.
+The main impact the COVID-19 measures have had on permanent residents remains longer processing times for their files.
 For example, all in-person landing appointments for permanent residents have been cancelled.
 However, Immigration, Refugees and Citizenship Canada (IRCC) is emailing permanent residence applicants to enable them to obtain a permanent residence card by submitting their confirmation along with a photograph.
 IRCC has announced that further delays in finalizing applications are to be expected.

 Permanent residents whose application was approved on or before 18 March 2020 are still allowed to enter Canada, but must quarantine themselves for 14 days after arriving.
-A valid permanent residence card or travel document must be shown to enter the country.
-Since most visa application centres are currently closed because of the pandemic, affected permanent residents who do not have a valid permanent residence card may submit their travel document application by email.

 In addition, permanent residents who have applied for Canadian citizenship have been affected by the cancellation of most citizenship events, including citizenship tests, hearings, interviews and in-person citizenship ceremonies.
 However, IRCC has started to invite some applicants to take part in citizenship ceremonies where applicants take their oath of citizenship by videoconference.

 Finally, on 8 June 2020, the federal government announced that foreign nationals who are immediate family members of Canadian citizens and permanent residents will be exempt from the prohibition on entry to Canada, provided that they have no symptoms of COVID-19 and that they will be staying with an immediate family member for at least 15 days after their arrival in Canada.
+Immediate family members wishing to stay in Canada for less than 15 days must comply with the same requirements as other visitors.

 2. International Students